Future Games and Mac Support

 Want a Linux game?

-I'm now officially back to working on Linux games full-time!
 I have my own hit list as always, but I'm always looking for more projects!
 Now's a really good time to hit me up while it's on my mind.
 Don't forget, whether you're an indie developer or an independent developer, there's a good chance I can accommodate your needs!

 Turn a minimal Fedora installation into a SteamOS box!